-Item Recommendation GNSO SubPro ccPDP4 VM Subgroup Comment/Observation of the sub- Recommendation Recommendation group treated as an individual ccTLD Manager, and may therefore become member of the ccNSO for each and every variant IDNccTLD?
+Item Recommendation GNSO SubPro ccPDP4 VM Subgroup Comment/Observation of the sub-group Recommendation Recommendation other labels need to move to another entity.
+Operator and backend.
+Response: consistency principle to apply on transfer, revocation etc as well.
+That is the implication.
+Consistent with how things happen now.
+Note comment above about IANA remarks In favour of staff paper formulation?
+Use term "ASSOCIATED" IDNccTLDs, to describe the set of selected IDNccTLD string (S1) and its variants (S1V1,S1,Vx) ?
 3 Same label under IDN variant TLDs s1.{t1, t1v1,} MUST be registered to the same entity.
 For each allocated IDN variant TLD, a given second level label beneath the TLD must only be allocated to the same entity/registrant, or else withheld for possible allocation only to that entity.
-In other words, s1 under {t1, t1v1,}, e.g., s1.t1 and s1.t1v1, must be allocated to Entity Y or else withheld for possible allocation only to Entity Y. Recommendation 25.7 : For second-level variant labels that arise from a registration based on a second-level IDN table, all allocatable variant labels in the set must only be allocated to the same entity or withheld for possible allocation only to that entity (e.g., all allocatable second-level labels {s1, s1v1, } under all allocated variant TLD labels {t1, t1v1,}).
-Staff Note: scope of ccNSO PDPs may be a limiting factor (Annex C ICANN Bylaws) 4 Second-level variant labels under IDN variant TLDs {s1, s1v1,}.{t1, t1v1,} MUST be registered to the same entity.
-According to the IDN Implementation Guidelines, Recommendation 25.5 : IDN gTLDs identified as variant TLDs of already existing or applied for gTLDs will be allowed only if labels are allocated to the same entity and, when delegated, only if they have the same back-end registry service provider.
-This Staff Note: scope of ccNSO PDPs may be a limiting factor (Annex C ICANN Bylaws)
+In other words, s1 under {t1, t1v1,}, e.g., s1.t1 and s1.t1v1, must be allocated to Entity Y or else withheld for possible allocation only Recommendation 25.7: For second-level variant labels that arise from a registration based on a second-level IDN table, all allocatable variant labels in the set must only be allocated to the same entity or withheld for possible allocation only to that entity (e.g., all allocatable second-level labels {s1, s1v1,} under all allocated variant TLD labels {t1, t1v1,}).
+Staff Note: scope of ccNSO PDPs may be a limiting factor (Annex C ICANN Bylaws) Use language Expected, but not mandatory?

-Item Recommendation GNSO SubPro ccPDP4 VM Subgroup Comment/Observation of the sub- Recommendation Recommendation group for second-level IDN variant labels that arise from a registration based on a second-level IDN table, all allocatable IDN variant labels in the set must only be allocated to the same entity or withheld for possible allocation only to that entity.
-This implies that all allocatable second-level labels {s1, s1v1,} under all allocated variant TLD labels {t1, t1v1,} must be allocated to Entity Z or else withheld for possible allocation only to Entity Z. policy must be captured in relevant Registry Agreements.
-5 Second-level IDN tables offered under IDN variant TLDs MUST be harmonized.
-Second-level IDN tables applicable for an IDN variant TLD set must be mutually coherent but not necessarily identical.
-For two second-level variant labels s1 and s1v1 under any TLD t1 generated using the applicable IDN table for t1, these must also be variant labels under TLD No corresponding recommendation under SubPro Staff Note: Section 8 of the ccPDP4 WG document, which includes refers to IDN Tables and the related policies and procedures.
+Item Recommendation GNSO SubPro ccPDP4 VM Subgroup Comment/Observation of the sub-group Recommendation Recommendation to Entity Y. 4 Second-level variant labels under IDN variant TLDs {s1, s1v1,}{t1, t1v1,} MUST be registered to the same entity.
+According to the IDN Implementation Guidelines, for second- level IDN variant labels that arise from a registration based on a second-level IDN table, all allocatable IDN variant labels in the set must only be allocated to the same entity or withheld for possible allocation only to that entity.
+This implies that all allocatable second- level labels {s1, s1v1, } under all allocated variant TLD labels {t1, t1v1,} must be allocation only to else withheld for possible allocation only to Entity Z. Recommendation 25.5: IDN gTLDs identified as variant TLDs of already existing or applied for gTLDs will be allowed only if labels are allocated to the same entity and, when delegated, only if they have the same back-end registry service provider.
+This policy must be captured in relevant Registry Agreements.
 Staff Note: scope of ccNSO PDPs may be a limiting factor (Annex C ICANN Bylaws)